benbenwu176/BoomwhackerAssigner/README.md

 import ms3
 in a command terminal.

 2. Put your sheet music Musescore (.mscz) files into the sheetmusic directory.
+Extract them so that you have a .mscx file.
 Using the ms3 library, open a command terminal in sheetmusic and run the command: ms3 extract -N -a
 This will extract notes regardless of whether there is metadata into a file called notes, by default is ../notes but can be changed.